prasanna-lmsace/mod_pulse/README.md

 4. **Session Booking**

-   This automation will be triggered when a session module is booked within the course.
-This trigger is only available within the course and should be selected within the automation instance.
+   This automation will activate when a session module is scheduled within the course.
+This trigger is exclusive to the course and should be chosen when configuring the automation instance.
 The options for session triggers include:

    ***Disabled:*** Session trigger is disabled.